 PRAT (Pace, Rhythm and Timing)

 Bang on.
-All time, everytime.
-This is something Shure get right everytime in our opinion.
+All the time, every time.
+This is something Shure get right every time in our opinion.

 Emotional Quotient (EQ)